jovotech/learn-jovo/tutorials/alexa-skill-tutorial-nodejs/README.md

   Installation completed.
 ```

-### c) A First Look at the Project
+### A First Look at the Project

 Let's take a look at the code provided by the sample application.
 This is what the folder structure looks like:

 ![](./img/folder-structure-simple.png)

 For now, you only have to touch the [app.js](https://github.com/jovotech/jovo-sample-voice-app-nodejs/blob/master/app/app.js) file.
 This is where all the configurations and app logic will happen.
-Learn more about the [App Architecture here](https://www.jovo.tech/framework/docs/app-configuration#jovo-app-structure).
+Learn more about the [App Architecture here](https://www.jovo.tech/docs/configuration#jovo-app-structure).

 Let's take a look at the App Logic first:

-### d) Understanding the App Logic
+### Understanding the App Logic

 The setHandler method is where you will spend most of your time when you're building the logic behind your Alexa Skill.
 It already has a "HelloWorldIntent" and a "MyNameIsIntent", as you can see below: